Victorian Railways Long W type carriage: ABW cars

 From 1926, new curved roof, longer and wider stock was constructed and numbered 60ABW to 63ABW and 65ABW.

 Although diagrams are not available, photos appear to indicate that the long version of the ABW design, with the curved roof, was set out internally in much the same way as the shorter carriages.
-A side-on view on the Steamrail Flickr site indicates that three first-class compartments were included, much the same as the design of the short carriages, while four second-class compartments are provided in place of three.
+A side-on view on the site indicates that three first-class compartments were included, much the same as the design of the short carriages, while four second-class compartments are provided in place of three.
 Therefore, it is likely that again, the outer two compartments were for smoking passengers, the inner two compartments were for ladies with a seat cut-out in each to make way for the door to the ladies' lavatory.

 About 1981, cars 61ABW-63ABW were converted to 80BW-82BW and 65ABW was converted to 31MT.
-60ABW had been scrapped in 1974.
+60ABW had been sold to private owners in 1974.

 The cars ran until the late 1980s when replaced by the then-new 'N' sets.

 BW cars

 In 1926 and 1927, cars 60BW to 70BW were added to the fleet.
 The additional width and length allowed them to seat 68 people; 64 across eight compartments, plus two in each vestibule.

 In 1937/1938, nine were converted from AW cars, to the 71BW–79BW range.
 This was a result of an increase in second-class passengers.
 These were converted back to AW cars by the late 1950s. in 1980, the cars were again renumbered back to 71BW to 79BW, after spending some time as Standard Gauge 'second division' cars (the VFW class).

 In 1981, BW 80–82 were converted from ABW 61–63, though it is not clear what the capacity of those vehicles was.

 As a trial it was decided in 1982 to re-letter 67BW and 70BW to BWL, indicating the larger seating capacity.
 However, the trial was terminated and no more were re-lettered.

 In the preservation era, 62BW and 80BW were retrofitted with small kiosks replacing a single compartment.
 It is thought that the kiosk in 62BW may have been taken from 7BV or a guards van.

 62BW appeared in the season one episode "The Copy" of Round the Twist, and were used for filming of scenes between Healesville and Yarra Glen.

+BW 72 & BW 79 exist in private ownership, BW 72 is used as accommodation in the town of Forrest in eastern Victoria.